PHY ED 1124 Principles and Practice in 1st Aid and Cardiopulmonary Resuscitation: 1 semester hour

 PHY ED 3423 Teaching of Skills: Grades 5-9: 3 semester hours

 Prerequisites: Completion of 15 hours of Level II courses.
 Study of sports and physical activities commonly found in the curriculum for grades 5-9, with emphasis on critical cues analysis, developmental sequencing, and the design of appropriate learning activities, materials, and pedagogical skills.

-Prerequisites: Completion of 15 credit hrs of Level II courses.
+Prerequisites: Completion of 15 credit hours of Level II requirements.
 Study of movement analysis and techniques of teaching fundamental movement skills, rhythmic activities, creative movement, and dance forms commonly taught in school settings.
 Emphasis will be given to developmental sequencing and the design of appropriate learning activities, materials, and pedagogical skills.

 A study of human nutrition and its relationship to human performance.
-Consideration is given to nutrients - function, food source, health concerns and implications energy intake and expenditure; special considerations - body composition including weight gain and loss ergogenic aides competitive athletes, older adults, children and teens, pregnant women, disease risk, fluid and electrolyte balance, and specific sport activities.
+Consideration is given to nutrients - function, food source, health concerns, and implications to energy intake and expenditure; special considerations - body composition, including weight gain and loss, ergogenic aids, competitive athletes, older adults, children and teens, pregnant women, disease risk, fluid and electrolyte balance, and specific sport activities.

 PHY ED 6462 The Physical Education Curriculum: 3 semester hours

 Prerequisite: Consent of instructor.
 A study of current practices, problems, trends and research involved in the analysis and development of the physical education curriculum.

 PHY ED 6464 Analysis of Teaching in Physical Education: 3 semester hours

 Prerequisites: Graduate standing and consent of instructor.
 A study of trends and research relating to teaching methodology, supervision of instruction, and classroom management in physical education.
 Emphasis will be placed on the application of research in best instructional practices and teacher effectiveness in physical education.